mgalardini/align_upstreams/README.md

 -----

 * Orthology:
-    * Place a K-12 genbank file in the "genomes" directory
+    * Place a K-12 genbank file in the "genomes" directory (genomes/k12.gbk corresponds to RefSeq NC_000913.2)
-    * Place the comparison genbank file in the same directory
+    * Place the comparison genbank file in the same directory (called genomes/other.gbk)
     * Run `make orthology`

 Todo